adzm/BusinessCats/README.md

 for Serious Business.
 for Skype for Business... and Lync for Anachronisms.

+## Download and Install

+[Download the zip file here](https://github.com/adzm/BusinessCats/releases/download/1.0.1/BusinessCats-1.0.1.zip) and extract the contents to a folder to run.
+As cats are distrustful and lazy creatures, and also portable ones, there is no installer.

 ## Features

 - Send inline images within your conversations!